sariramuradb-code/GitHub_Assignment/README.md

 Semester: 1st

-Career Goals: become an AI Engineer
+Career Goals: become an AI Engineer and aslo want to learn machine learning to train model